bennn/g-pldi-2022/README.md

 ### Getting Started

 1. Look over the files provided with this artifact:
-   - `paper.scrbl` is the entry point for the paper's source.
-Most other files in the toplevel directory of this repo implement the paper.
+   - `g-pldi-2022/paper.scrbl` is the entry point for the paper's source.
    - `data/` contains performance data for section 5 of the paper.
 See `data/README.md` for more information.
    - `code/` contains benchmarks and info for git submodules.